gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 Locators are also peer members in a cluster.
-Locators actually constitute what makes up a cluster of [vmware-gemfire-short-name] nodes.
+Locators actually constitute what makes up a cluster of GemFire nodes.
 All nodes connected by a Locator are peers in the cluster, and new members use Locators to join a cluster and find other members.

-By default, [vmware-gemfire-short-name] sets up a "DEFAULT" `Pool` connected to a `CacheServer` running on `localhost`, listening on port `40404` when a `ClientCache` instance is created.
+By default, GemFire sets up a "DEFAULT" `Pool` connected to a `CacheServer` running on `localhost`, listening on port `40404` when a `ClientCache` instance is created.
 A `CacheServer` listens on port `40404`, accepting connections on all system NICs.
 You do not need to do